MoSync/MoSyncDoc/howto.md

 On the generated website, relative URLs are used to the greatest possible extent.
 To make this work, while at the same time having a system that allows for pages to be moved and links to be updated, a special syntax is used.

-URLs used as links should begin with the string "RELATIVE\_DOC\_PATH" and then the full path to the page under the docs directory should follow.
+URLs used as links should begin with the string "TEMPLATE\_DOC\_PATH" and then the full path to the page under the docs directory should follow.
 Here is an example:

     <a href="TEMPLATE\_DOC\_PATH/cpp/examples/nativeuidemo/index.html>NativeUIDemo</a>